mikewitt/ambitious/README.md

 ## About
 'Ambitious' is a theme that I originally thought would be overly ambitious to theme my own website.
 I started with the [blowfish](https://blowfish.page/) theme, but quickly realized that I wanted to make changes that were not trivial.
 Additionally, while it is lightweight, it is designed around making things work well in multiple languages and offers a high degree of customization, if you want something that it's designed for.
+But, that's not what I wanted or needed.

 > [!NOTE]
 > There are a number of features that are used that are only very recently added, some of which don't work in Firefox.
 It shouldn't cause any issues in incompatible browsers, per se, but it may not look as good except in very recent versions of Chrome (such as the `first-letter` CSS selector, or the `text-wrap:pretty` style).